Last Updated on

 Instead, the focus for building the most efficient, all-in-one home gym should be on acquiring workout equipment that solves your basic compound lifting needs of squatting, bench pressing, and deadlifting.

-Take a cue from Dwayne The Rock Johnson.
+Again, we can take a cue from Dwayne The Rock Johnson.
 He has perhaps the most glorious home gym in the world.

 You don’t have to get to THIS level but The Rock’s gym should definitely be able to give you some inspiration on types of equipment and optimal space utilization.